News & Roadmap

 Improvements to GraphQL / Headless

-In the coming weeks, we will be extensively planning and improving GraphQL and headless functionality with Freeform!
+We will be extensively planning and improving GraphQL and headless functionality with Freeform!
 Stay tuned for updates!

 More Form Types!